top of page

 I then got in an argument with my therapist,

-claiming there is no difference between a dialect
+claiming there is no difference between a dialectic

 and a paradox.